PetrGlad/compost/README.md

   to avoid creating new types and instead of composition use e.g. macroses to generate component code.
 * Use plain Clojure data structures to configure system.
 I think that putting configuration into metadata was a mistake.
 Instead of streamlining it actually complicates code.
-With this approach, it's not clear for casual reader what happens when you configure system and why it requires helper functions to do that.
+With this approach, it's not clear for reader what happens when you configure system and why it requires helper functions to do that.
 * Provide default cleanup procedure.
 This is rather an opinion part.
 I want a default procedure that tries to stop system in case of partial start.
-* Be potentially compatible with com.stuartsierra.component/Lifecycle components.
+* Be compatible with com.stuartsierra.component/Lifecycle components.
   There are already lots of such components and this is a good thing.
   This part should require only small amount of glue code.